• Skip to primary navigation

 • FAQ and Tips

 If you have been following us for a bit now, you may know how much we enjoy cooking and eating Thai food.
-We always try to make them as authentic as possible using plant-based ingredients.
-Ingredients such as shrimp paste or fish sauce are very common in Thai recipes but we have found plant-based substitutions to these ingredients that will make your recipes just as yummy.
+We always try to make them as authentic as possible using plant-based ingredients that are available in most countries.
+Ingredients such as shrimp paste or fish sauce are very common in Thai recipes, but we have found plant-based substitutions for these ingredients that will make your recipes just as yummy.

-Our Vegan Red Curry is packed full of umami flavours.
-Making the paste from scratch makes a huge difference when it comes to Thai curries.
-All you need are the right ingredients, some extra time and a good blender.
+Our Vegan Red Curry is packed full of umami flavors.
+Making the curry paste from scratch makes a huge difference when it comes to Thai curries.
+First time cooking Asian curry from scratch?
+Don't worry; we have all the tips and tricks you need to succeed on your first try.
+Also, we'll give you some good brands to buy already-made curry paste if you prefer to skip this step.

 Vegan Thai Red Curry served with tofu and rice

 Red Curry is one of the most popular Thai Curries.
-This Thai dish gets its name from the colour of the curry paste which is made with red chillis, aromatics such as lemongrass, shallots, kaffir lime leaves and galangal, spices and other umami-packed ingredients such as garlic, or prawn paste.
+This Thai dish gets its name from the color of the curry paste, which is made with red chillis, aromatics such as lemongrass, shallots, kaffir lime leaves and galangal, spices, and other umami-packed ingredients such as garlic or prawn paste.
 For our Vegan Red Curry paste, we use miso paste instead of shrimp paste.

 How to make Red Curry Paste

-Making the paste from scratch does take a bit longer but you won't regret spending a little more time.
-The flavours you get from it are perfectly balanced and simply delicious.
+Making the paste from scratch takes a bit longer, but if you have that extra time and ingredients, we encourage you to try.
+The flavors you get from it are perfectly balanced and simply delicious.
+Our curry paste is vegan and gluten-free.

 Ingredients

-• Dried bird-eye chillies.
-You can use larger chillies as well.
-This is the main ingredient to give the curry paste a red colour.
-In order to be able to use more chillies without the paste being too spicy, the chillies will need to be deseeded.
-Using gloves, cut the chillies down the side with scissors, remove the seeds and leave them soaking in water for around 10 minutes.
+Dried bird-eye chillies.
+You can use larger chilies as well.
+This is the main ingredient to give the curry paste a red color.
+In order to be able to use more chilies without the paste being too spicy, the chilies will need to be deseeded.
+Using gloves, cut the chilies down the side with scissors, remove the seeds, and leave them soaking in water for around 10 minutes.
 We normally add around 10-15 bird-eyes chillies.
 The curry comes out spicy but not super spicy.
-If you prefer milder curries, get larger chillies, as they will normally be less spicy.
+If you prefer milder curries, get larger chilies, as they will normally be less spicy.

-• Aromatics.
-To make our red curry paste we use a few aromatics which include lemongrass stalks, shallots, galangal, garlic and coriander stems.
-The part of the lemongrass stalks you need is the bottom part which contains most of the flavour.
+Aromatics.
+To make our red curry paste, we use a few aromatics, which include lemongrass stalks, shallots, galangal, garlic, and coriander stems.
+The bottom part of the lemongrass stalks you need contains most of the flavor.
 If you cannot find galangal, feel free to use fresh ginger instead.
 We normally find frozen galangal in our local Asian supermarket.
 Traditionally, coriander root is used instead of the stems, but we are unable to get them in Spain.

-• Miso paste.
+Miso paste.
 We know!
 Miso paste is Japanese, so why are we using it in Thai curry?
 Well, we tried different ingredients to substitute the prawn paste added to make curry pastes.
-After different tries, we found out that miso adds the perfect saltiness and flavour that we were looking for!
+After trying different things, we found out that miso adds the perfect saltiness and flavor that we were looking for!

-• Spices.
+Spices.
 Our spice blend for the red curry paste contains white and black pepper, cumin powder, and coriander powder.
-Whole spices contain a stronger flavour.
+Whole spices contain a stronger flavor.
 If you buy them already crushed or powdered like us, the taste of your curry paste will still be totally yummy.

 Step-by-step Method